valkerik/valkerik/README.md

 - **TelegramGPTBot**: A chatbot leveraging the power of GPT-3.5-turbo.
 - **Finance**: A "Home Accounting" project using JavaEE, EJB, JSF, and GlassFish5.

-## Connect with Me
-- 📫 How to reach me: [Your Contact Information]
-- 👀 Looking to collaborate on Java projects, especially those focused on microservices and AI integration.
-- 🌐 Visit my [LinkedIn Profile](Your LinkedIn URL) for more professional details.

 ## My GitHub Stats
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=valkerik&show_icons=true)